alaa-alchal/Portfolio/SQL/SQL more complex Project/README.md

 Answer the following:

   1. How many projects does each employee in the Sales department work on on average?

   2. Write a query that calculates the average salary for employees in each department, by job title.

   3. Write a query that retrieves the project details, including the location and department names, for projects that have a budget greater than $100,000.

-    4. Write a query that retrieves the employee details, including the department and location names, for employees who are working on projects in the Montreal office.
+  4. Write a query that retrieves the employee details, including the department and location names, for employees who are working on projects with budgets of at least $200,000 in the Montreal office.

-    5. Write a stored procedure that calculates the total budget for projects in the Technology department that are located in the Toronto office